beagleboard/linux/Documentation/driver-api/dmaengine/client.rst

     - DMA_DEV_TO_MEM:
       1. prepare the descriptor (dmaengine_prep_*)
       2. submit the transfer
       3. on transfer completion, use dmaengine_desc_get_metadata_ptr() to get the pointer to the engine's metadata area
-      4. Read out the metadata from the pointer
+      4. read out the metadata from the pointer

   .. note::

+     When DESC_METADATA_ENGINE mode is used the metadata area for the descriptor is no longer valid after the transfer has been completed (valid up to the point when the completion callback returns if used).

      Mixed use of DESC_METADATA_CLIENT / DESC_METADATA_ENGINE is not allowed,
      client drivers must use either of the modes per descriptor.